 Testing or exam days

-A zone's schedule is made up of periods.
-A period contains the timed bell events that trigger your schools bell to ring.
-A period can be set to only include a start bell or to include both a start bell and end bell.
+Periods: schedules are made up of periods.
+A period contains the timed bell events that trigger bells to ring.
+A period can be set to only include a start bell or both a start bell and an end bell.

 Each schedule can have up to a maximum of 48 bell events.
 If a schedule only has start bells, the schedule can have up to a maximum of 48 periods.
 If a schedule has both start bells and end bells, the schedule can have up to a maximum of 24 periods, which totals up to the maximum of 48 bell events.

-In some cases , you may have may have a PA or bell system that serves two locations in the school, such as one for middle school classes and another side dedicated to grammar school classes.
-In this situation, each relay is wired to each of the locations independently of each and each relay is assigned to its unique zone to ring the bells specific to its location.
+In some cases, you may have a PA or bell system that serves two locations in the school, such as one for middle school classes and another side dedicated to grammar school classes.
+In this situation, each relay is wired to each of the locations independently of each other and each relay is assigned to its unique zone to ring the bells specific to its location.

-The Bell Controller device connects to your facility’s network hourly to download any schedule updates, transmit its operating condition and events to your OneVue account, and synchronize its time with a NTP time source.
+Bell Controller connects to the facility’s network hourly to download pending schedule updates, transmit its operating condition and events to OneVue, and synchronize its time with an NTP time source.